zhikai-liu/mountainlab/README.md

 * [Demo of additional WIP GUI for viewing very large datasets -- spikeview](https://www.youtube.com/watch?v=z1V1di8sQOI)

-Thank you to Maria and Mahmood from M. Stryker lab for helping with GUI design in spikeview.

 ## Data formats used in MountainLab

 [The .mda file format](doc/mda_format.md)